motech/motech/docs/source/get_started/model_data/model_data.rst

         entityService.addFields(entity, simpleField, nameField, dobField, socialIdField);

-..
-TODO links...

 After we are done with modifications to the entity schema, we must trigger regeneration in order for the classes to get updated and available in OSGi.
-For this we need to use the JarGeneratorService, which we can retrieve the same way that we can retrieve the EntityService.
+For this we need to use org.motechproject.mds.service.JarGeneratorService, which we can retrieve the same way that we can retrieve the EntityService.
 Once we have an instance of the service, all we need to do is call the regenerateMdsDataBundle method:

 .. code-block:: java